-FY24-25 Plans: A scope of work has been drafted and a meeting scheduled December to identify project locations for the Scuppernong pilot gauges.
-Staff will continue discussions with the Scuppernong Engagement Team (APNEP, NC Sea Grant, TNC, NC Coastal Reserve) and partners to recommend locations for gauges that support development of the Scuppernong Study and communities in the area.
+FY24-25 Plans: Staff will continue discussions with the Scuppernong Engagement Team (APNEP, NC Sea Grant, TNC, NC Coastal Reserve) and partners to recommend locations for gauges that support development of the Scuppernong Study and communities in the area.
 The team will vet recommendations through study partners on final locations.

-APNEP will continue to work through NC Sea Grant to ensure placement aligns with Southeast Water Level Needs and assist with coordination with DPS/FIMAN and SECOORA.
+APNEP will work through NC Sea Grant to ensure placement aligns with Southeast Water Level Needs and assist with coordination with DPS/FIMAN and SECOORA.
 Staff will coordinate through the network to identify gaps and needs and suitable locations in other areas of the AP region.

-Year(s)/Project Status: Ongoing (-)/ ·0·0
+Year(s)/Project Status: Ongoing

 Lead / Partners: NC Sea Grant, SECOORA, NC-DEQ, NC-DEM, NC Department of Transportation, Scuppernong Engagement Team and Steering Committee (multiple partners).
-Outputs/Deliverables: Flood gauge installation with monitoring equipment to include water level sensor, multi-weather parameter sensor, cellular transmission, battery/solar charging system and geodetic control monuments.
+Outputs/Deliverables: Flood gauge installation with monitoring equipment to include water , , level sensor, multi-weather parameter sensor, cellular transmission, battery/solar charging system and geodetic control monuments.
 Data collected will be analyzed and a flood inundation library will be developed.
-Outcomes: real-time storm surge information that will be used to inform local communities of flood inundation risk.
+Outcomes: Contribution towards the interactive FIMAN will be produced with real-time storm surge information that will be used to inform local communities of flood inundation risk.
 It is anticipated that this program will be addressed in the upcoming APNEP monitoring plan for estuarine waters.
-Estimated Cost: \$103,875 (Approx. \$16,000 per station); Staff time: (project management, contract oversight, reporting) IIJA Focus Ares: Wetlands, Water Quality, Community Resilience 2025 CCMP Categories: Understand, Monitor, Engage
+Estimated Cost: \$103,875 (Approx. \$16,000 per station) BIL Focus Ares: Wetlands, Water Quality, Community Resilience 2024 CCMP Categories: Understand, Monitor, Engage Equity Strategy: APNEP will prioritize placement of gauges that support disadvantaged communities as identified by one or more of the tools identified in the Equity Strategy, supported by NC Sea Grant's needs assessment and community engagement in the region and verified by local knowledge.
+APNEP will initially prioritize placement of gauges to support the Scuppernong Study and communities in Washington and Tyrrell counties on the Albemarle-Pamlico Peninsula.
+APNEP will work with NC Sea Grant to leverage their community needs assessment to help fill gaps in the region.
+Given existing funding streams and initial discussions, it may be beneficial to prioritize placement in mainland communities and non-CAMA counties.
+This will also support needs identified during RISE and RCPP.

-DownEast Resilience Network
+Downeast Resilience Network